indica-mcf/Indica/doc/design.rst

 they are :ref:`automatically aligned <math automatic alignment>` ("alignment" meaning that ticks on their respective axes have the same locations).
-Any indices which do not match are discarded; the result consists only of the union of the two sets of coordinates.
+Any indices which do not match are discarded; the result consists only of the intersection of the two sets of coordinates.
 When operating on datasets where some or all dimensions have different names, it automatically performs :ref:`compute.broadcasting`.
 However, note that this would not be physically correct if the coordinates are not linearly independent.

 There is also built-in support for :ref:`interpolating onto a new coordinate system <interp>`.
 This can be either for different grid-spacing on the same axes or for another set of axes entirely.
-The latter can be slightly cumbersome to do and requires some additional information about how coordinates map, so we will likely want to provide convenience methods for that purpose.
+Unfortunately, only 1st order interpolation is supported if interpolating over multiple dimensions.
+This is all a bit cumbersome, so convenience methods are provided to make it easier.

-In order to perform these sorts of conversions, I means is necessary to map from one coordinate system to another.
+In order to perform these sorts of conversions, a means is necessary to map from one coordinate system to another.
 An arbitrary number of potential coordinate systems could be used and being able to map between each of them would require :math:`O(n^2)` different